warwickcamdu/auto_qc/README.md

 Output: summary table with quality measurements per bead
         Will be written into the base input directory

-Input parameters - mostly hardcoded for now
+Input parameters

-- Input file - GUI interaction that points to any file where the input files are From this the base directory is extracted
+- Input directory - GUI interaction that points to the directory where input data is

 - File extension: self-explanatory